History of London: Norman and Medieval London (1066 – late 15th century)

 In 1216, during the First Barons' War London was occupied by Prince Louis of France, who had been called in by the baronial rebels against King John and was acclaimed as King of England in St Paul's Cathedral.
 However, following John's death in 1217 Louis's supporters reverted to their Plantagenet allegiance, rallying round John's son Henry III, and Louis was forced to withdraw from England.

 In 1224, after an accusation of ritual murder, the Jewish community was subjected to a steep punitive levy.
-Then in 1232, Henry III confiscated the principal synagogue of the London Jewish community because he claimed their chanting was audible in a neighboring church.
+Then in 1232, Henry III confiscated the principal synagogue of the London Jewish community because he claimed their chanting was audible in a neighbouring church.
 In 1264, during the Second Barons' War, Simon de Montfort's rebels occupied London and killed 500 Jews while attempting to seize records of debts.

-London's Jewish community was forced to leave England by the expulsion by Edward I in 1290.
-They left for France, Holland and further afield; their property was seized, and many suffered robbery and murder as they departed.
+London's Jewish community was forced to leave England by the Edict of Expulsion issued by King Edward I in 1290.
+They left for France, Holland and farther afield; their property was seized, and many suffered robbery and murder as they departed.

 Over the following centuries, London would shake off the heavy French cultural and linguistic influence which had been there since the times of the Norman conquest.
 The city would figure heavily in the development of Early Modern English.

 During the Peasants' Revolt of 1381, London was invaded by rebels led by Wat Tyler.
 A group of peasants stormed the Tower of London and executed the Lord Chancellor, Archbishop Simon Sudbury, and the Lord Treasurer.
 The peasants looted the city and set fire to numerous buildings.
 Tyler was stabbed to death by the Lord Mayor William Walworth in a confrontation at Smithfield and the revolt collapsed.

 Trade increased steadily during the Middle Ages, and London grew heavily as a result.
 In 1100, London's population was somewhat more than 15,000.
 By 1300, it had grown to roughly 80,000.
 London lost at least half of its population during the Black Death in the mid-14th century, but its economic and political importance stimulated a quick recovery despite further epidemics.
-Trade in London was organised into various guilds, which effectively controlled the city, and elected the Lord Mayor of the City of London.
+Trade in London was organised into various craft guilds, which effectively controlled the city, and elected the Lord Mayor of the City of London.

 Medieval London was made up of narrow and twisting streets, and most of the buildings were made from combustible materials such as timber and straw, which made fire a constant threat, while sanitation in cities was of low-quality.